ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 4.md

 ##### Description

-Thiss prints the current date and time of the system of which Altibase is running.
+This prints the current date and time of the system of which Altibase is running.
 This is an alias of the SYSDATE function and does not support time zones.

 ##### Example